edwellbrook/Themeable/README.md

 __Please note:__ This is still a work in progress and not complete.
 The docs are incomplete and much will be changing.
 I recommend not using this in production apps.

+## Features

+- Type-safe API
+- Automatically reuse last used theme
+- Extremely flexible (build and load your theme the way that works for you)

 ## Example Usage

 ```swift